MaDumont/vention-homework/README.md

 In RVIZ you should see the panda arm moving.
 In the second terminal you should see the position of the cube printing every 0.5 seconde.

+The output of the position of the cube and the Up vector of the cube are not working.
+With the time I wanted to put in this homework, it's all I could do.